-- Stock: It’s really important that you get your stock figures right.
-This will affect your profit and can throw off your gross profit percentage when doing year on year comparisons.
+- Stock: Since stock figures affect your profit and can throw off your year-on-year gross profit percentage comparisons, you must get them right.

-- Buy equipment: In the UK, there is an annual investment allowance (currently £200,000).
-If you are thinking of buying equipment, do it before your year end and you will get the benefit of a reduction in tax.
-If you’re not based in the UK, ask your accountant if you can benefit from any annual investment allowance in your area.
+- Buy equipment: In the UK, there is an annual investment allowance (currently £200 000).
+If you are thinking of buying equipment, do it before your year-end, and you will get the benefit of a tax reduction.
+If you don’t operate out of the UK, ask your accountant if you can benefit from an annual investment allowance in your area.

-- Pension contribution: If you’re a higher rate tax payer or you run your business through a limited company, you may be able to reduce your tax by contributing to your pension.
-You will need to take advice on this.
+- Pension contribution: If you’re a higher rate taxpayer or you run your business through a limited company, you may be able to reduce your tax by contributing to your pension.
+Make sure you take professional advice on this.

-- Look out lease agreements and loan agreements: Make sure your accountant gets copies of these to prepare your accounts.
+- Lease and loan agreements: Make sure your accountant gets copies of these to get your accounts in order.
 Otherwise, you might not claim the right amount of interest.

-- Talk to your accountant: You should always do this at least 2 months before your year end.
-If you don’t have regular meetings with your accountant then make sure you schedule a chat before your year end.
-When you meet in the new year, make sure you chat about suggestions or ways to help you save you tax for the next year.
+- Accounting: If you don’t have regular meetings with your accountant, then make sure you schedule a chat before your year-end.
+When you meet in the new year, make sure you chat about suggestions or ways to help you save you tax going forward.

-- Set your goals for the year ahead: Now is a great time to sit down and look at what you want to achieve in 2019.
-Set some time aside to do this properly and give yourself and your team targets you can break down into monthly chunks, taking into consideration any seasonal fluctuations.
+- Goal setting: Take the time to sit down and look at what you want to achieve in the coming year.
+Then, give yourself and your team targets you can break down into monthly chunks, taking into consideration any seasonal fluctuations.

-N.B.
-Since there are different tax regimes depending on whether you are a sole trader or a limited company, this checklist is fairly generic to cater for both.
-Bear in mind that if you are a sole trader, your business’ year end may differ from the tax year.
+Since tax regimes depend on whether you are a sole trader or a limited company, this checklist is reasonably generic.
+Bear in mind that if you are a sole trader, your business’ year-end may differ from the tax year.

 If you have questions about finance, business numbers or are looking for other business advice you can join my Facebook group Knowing Your Numbers.
 It’s a safe place to ask questions and find out more about numbers in a supportive environment.